hrbrmstr/hrbraddins/README.md

   - `bare_combine`: Turn a selection of comma-separated bare strings into a base::combine statement
+  - `bare_space_combine`: Turn a selection of space-separated bare strings into a base::combine statement
   - `check_package_urls`: Check package URLs
   - `cleanAndGo`: Clean the environment and run the active script
   - `enslave`: Run a selection as an RStudio background job